ArduPilot/ardupilot_wiki/plane/source/docs/guide-tilt-rotor.rst

 - vectored tilt-rotors where the tilt of the rotors on the left can be controlled independently from the tilt of the right motors

-Combined with these varients are versions that use ailerons, elevons, vtails and other control surfaces for fixed wing flight.
+Combined with these variants are versions that use ailerons, elevons, vtails and other control surfaces for fixed wing flight.
 There are an amazing number of combinations possible, and experimentation with VTOL designs is common.
 ArduPilot aims to support a very wide range of